 Disappearances ‘speak to dangers’ of environmental activism in Philippines

-Some 15 environmental activists have gone missing since Ferdinand Marcos Jr took power, including two who were abducted last week.
+Some 15 activists and community organisers have gone missing since Ferdinand Marcos Jr took power, including two who were abducted last week.

 Manila, Philippines – Jhed Tamano and Jonila Castro were volunteering to help fishing communities affected by development around Manila Bay when, just after nightfall on September 2, they were allegedly grabbed from the street by four armed, masked men and forced into a grey SUV.